 # Making Requests

-An “action request” is one that explicitly declares the controller and action to use, via an action query or body param.
+An “action request” is one that explicitly declares the controller and action to use, via an action

-This action parameter is different from the <form action="..."> attribute:
+parameter is different from the <form action="...">

-• The form attribute should only be used when you want to control where a user is sent in failure scenarios.
-When an action param is not present in the request, you can use an “action path” like action="/actions/users/login".
-This attribute has no effect if a redirect is issued in response to the request!
+request. - The form attribute should only be used when you want to control where a user is sent in failure scenarios.
+When an

-Craft also supports routing to specific actions using a path (beginning with the actionTrigger setting), or by creating an rule in routes.php.
+Craft also supports routing to specific actions using a path (beginning with the actionTrigger setting), or by creating an rule in routes.php

 # HTTP Verbs